thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 ## How do you deploy a Node.js HTTP server to Heroku?

 **Heroku** is a cloud platform that lets you deploy, monitor, and scale HTTP servers.
 Getting HTTP servers onto the Internet easily and iterating on them quickly can make or break a product.
-Heroku's claim to fame is their relentless focus on the developer experience around HTTP servers.
-Heroku enables developers to focus on the backend applications that rely on HTTP servers without having to focus on building and maintaining the production environment.
+Heroku focuses on providing an excellent developer experience around managing HTTP servers on a production environment.
+That way, developers can focus on writing server-side applications without having to build and maintain the production environment themselves.

 To get started, create a new `heroku` feature branch.